 If you’re dotty for dumplings, this place will have you reaching for the chopsticks once more.
 Taiwanese restaurant Din Tai Fung has brought their secret weapon to London: the world’s best dumplings.
-With a restaurant in the heart of Covent Garden, and a second spot due to open in Selfridges on January 31, they’ve made a beeline for the most desirable addresses in town – and wherever Din Tai Fung goes, the crowds usually follow…
+With one restaurant in the heart of Covent Garden, and a second in Selfridges, they’re going for a hat trick with a third location hitting the West End’s Centre Point on October 1.
+They’re no strangers to prestigious and desirable addresses in town – and wherever Din Tai Fung goes, the crowds usually follow…

-I don’t use the phrase ‘World’s Best Dumplings’ idly, by the way.
-Their pork xiao long bao – that’s pork dumplings, for those who don’t speak Mandarin – have won praise and accolades at the original Taiwan site, and with over 160 restaurants across the world Din Tai Fung are spreading the love far and wide.
+The phrase ‘World’s Best Dumplings’ is no idle boast, by the way.
+Their pork xiao long bao – that’s pork soup dumplings, for those who don’t speak Mandarin – have won praise and accolades at the original Taiwan site, and with over 160 restaurants across the world Din Tai Fung are spreading the love far and wide.
 More locally, they’ve captured the UK’s coveted Golden ChopSticks Award for the best dumplings in the country for two years running, which is quite the feat.

-Upon opening, Din Tai Fung pretty much instantly became one of the most-hyped Covent Garden restaurants, and their Selfridges restaurant is likely to be equally in-demand.
+Upon opening, Din Tai Fung pretty much instantly became one of the most-hyped Covent Garden restaurants, and their Selfridges restaurant has seen plenty of acclaim since opening in January of this year.
+And their third location promises to be just as buzzy.
+Us Londoners will never cease to be overjoyed by more dumplings.
 Oh, and if you’re thinking “ugh, chain restaurant”, rest assured.
-Two of their locations have earned Michelin stars, and the New York Times once named their original restaurant one of the world’s ten best.
+They were the first Taiwanese restaurant to be awarded a Michelin star, and the New York Times once named their original restaurant one of the world’s ten best.

 Aside from the xiao long bao (if you can turn them down, of course), the restaurant serves a range of steamed buns, vegetarian jiao zi, dan dan noodles, Oriental salads, and fried rice dishes.
 The dessert menu was once dominated by the red bean xiao long bao with chocolate lava, but you shouldn’t skip the Salted Egg Yolk Custard Lava Buns.
 A mouthful in every sense of the word, these bad boys boast a cinematic gooeyness that makes them an audience favourite.